33 Things Burundi is known for

 |Road between Burundi Gitega and Bujumbura|

-27. The government of President Pierre Nkurunziza, who was reelected in 2010 and again in a heavily disputed election in 2015, continues to face many political and economic challenges.
+27. The government of Burundi still faces heavily disputed elections and continues to face many political and economic challenges.

 28. Burundi’s legal system is a mixed legal system of Belgian civil law and customary law.